energise your body

 yoga teacher: Atim

 Yoga classes are friendly, fun and supportive.
-Beginners and mixed abilities are welcome to our Wednesday weekly yoga classes in Kettering and Monday classes in Woodford.
+Beginners and mixed abilities are welcome to Wednesday's weekly yoga classes in Kettering.
 We show variations of yoga poses so you can learn how to adapt a pose to make it feel good for your body and then unwind and relax, ending with savasana and guided meditation.